Group5FinalProject/Cancer_Champions/README.md

 A key feature of U-Net is its use of skip connections between the contracting and expansive paths, which allows the network to preserve spatial information critical for accurate segmentation.
 These connections enable the network to combine both global context and detailed localization in a highly efficient manner, leading to improved performance in segmenting complex medical images.
 This makes U-Net particularly well-suited for applications in medical image processing, such as detecting and segmenting cancerous tissues from scans.

 ## Data Source
-- Our dataset contains 25,000 histopathological images, each sized 768 x 768 pixels in jpeg format.
+- Our dataset contains 500 histopathological images, each sized 512 x 512 pixels in png format.
 The dataset is categorized into 5 distinct classes.
-The original dataset was derived from a HIPAA-compliant and validated source, consisting of a total of 750 lung tissue images (250 benign lung tissue, 250 lung adenocarcinomas, and 250 lung squamous cell carcinomas) and 500 colon tissue images (250 benign colon tissue and 250 colon adenocarcinomas).
-Using the Augmentor package, the dataset was expanded to 25,000 images through various augmentation techniques.

-- For our project, we specifically selected the lung cancer data, focusing on the classification of benign lung tissue, lung adenocarcinomas, and lung squamous cell carcinomas.
-This subset allows us to build and train our deep learning models for accurate lung cancer detection and segmentation.
+The original dataset was derived from a HIPAA-compliant and validated source.

 ## Method
 * Activation Function: